Joao054/Calculator_2000/README.md

-Calculator 2_000 is an very lightweight calcualtor, made with .NET CORE 6.0
+Calculator 2_000 is a very lightweight calcualtor, made with .NET CORE 6.0

 Symbols :